 Neither of the deterrence strategies under consideration-deterrenceonly or deterrence-plus-warfighting-stands out as more legally defensible than the other.
 Both could entail the wholesale targeting of facilities in densely populated environments, and both could readily be revised at the direction of the national command authorities to try to minimize civilian casualties, assuming C3 networks remain intact.
 In general, however, a deterrence-only strategy is preferable because it requires only a fraction of the forces required by a deterrenceplus-warfighting posture.
-The fewer nuclear weapons expended in wartime, the less harm that may be inflicted.
+The fewer nuclear weapons expended in 102 Bruce Ackerman, "Presidential Lawlessness: The Case for Fundamental Reform" (presentation given as part of the Virtual Roundtable on Presidential First Use of Nuclear Weapons, February 26, 2018), www.publicbooks.org. wartime, the less harm that may be inflicted.
 It is also less prone to crisis escalation and preemption, raising the threshold for the use of nuclear weapons, and is more geared to second-strike response.
 Finally, this study calls for deploying conventional and cyberwarfare capabilities that offer the president the option to employ non-nuclear weapons, including in strikes against targets in urban areas.
 These attributes align deterrence-only strategy more closely with the requirements of justifiable self-defense and the law of war.